 These are elaborated upon in the Quantum Frontiers Report which cites community responses to the public request for information regarding the National Strategic Overview for QIS.
 Also cited are three dozen scientific and technical reports from federally funded QIS workshops, roundtables, and studies.
 These reports can be found in the quantum.gov publication library here.

-The Tokyo Statement on Quantum Cooperation signed in by the U.S. and Japan in December of 2019, provides a framework for like-minded countries to cooperate on the advancement of quantum information science and technology (QIST).
-The statement declares that international partnerships are critical to bringing together the wide range of skills, expertise, and ingenuity to accelerate the research and development around QIST.
+JAPAN: The Tokyo Statement on Quantum Cooperation signed by the United States and Japan in December of 2019, provides a framework for like-minded countries to cooperate on the advancement of quantum information science and technology (QIST).
+The statement declares that international partnerships are critical to bringing together the wide range of skills, expertise, and ingenuity to accelerate the research and development in QIST.
 The statement highlights several core principles including good-faith cooperation based on the shared values of freedom of inquiry, merit-based competition, openness and transparency, accountability, and reciprocity.
-Read the whole statement here
+Read the whole statement here.